wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Added: the "Access Right to Setting Page" option in the General Settings page that sets the access level for the admin page of the plugin.

 = 1.2.3 =
 * Fixed: a bug that title sorting was not accurately performed when the title contained HTML tags or encoded differently from other titles.
 * Changed: the name of the sort option, Title, to Title Ascending.